 Getting Started with Special Programs

 Are you a current or provisionally licensed teacher with a full-time position in the Clark County School District (CCSD)?
-Complete the Alternative Route to Certification (ARC) in autism or generalist, or the Alternative Route to Licensure (ARL) if previously accepted by CCSD.
+Complete the Alternative Route to Certification (ARC) – Interim Route to Certification (IRC) in Special Education Autism, Generalist, Early Childhood Developmentally Delayed OR the Alternative Route to Licensure (ARL) if previously accepted by CCSD.
 (Substitute licenses excluded.)
 Apply now for the current or future term!

 To best serve Nevada’s diverse and continually broadening education community, we provide a fast-track post-baccalaureate teacher education program, and Alternative Route to Licensure (ARL) coursework that assists in meeting licensure provisions.